hashgraph/hedera-improvement-proposal/README.md

 - A Standard HIP - describes any changes that affect most or all clients using or running Hedera Hashgraph, this can be a change to the network protocol, a transaction validity rules, proposed application standards/conventions, or any changes or addition that affects the interoperability of applications using Hedera Hashgraph.
 Standard HIPs can be broken down into the following categories:

-   - Core: This type of proposal includes improvements to the core Hedera Hashgraph protocol and services (cryptocurrency, smart contracts, and file service).
+   - Core: This type of proposal includes improvements to the core Hedera Hashgraph protocol and services ([cryptocurrency](https://hedera.com/cryptocurrency), [smart contracts](https://hedera.com/smart-contracts), [file service](https://hedera.com/file-service), and [consensus service](https://hedera.com/consensus-service)).

    - Networking: This type of proposal includes improvements around proposed improvements to network protocol specifications.